sheila-anne/sheila-anne/src/pages/index.md

 bannerTitle: Meet your new life coach
 bannerSubtitle: >
   Curious to learn more?
-image: /img/sheila-anne-coaching-header.jpg
+image: /img/sheila-anne-about.jpg
 description: >
-  Are you ready to ditch expensive wellness trends, exchange anxiety for bliss, and start curating the life you deserve? ✨ Sheila helps women cultivate a deep sense of self and well-being 👉🏼 so you can thrive in the present and create a purpose-filled future.
+  We work together to ...
+Exchange anxiety for bliss, ditch expensive wellness trends, and start curating the life you deserve.
 formHeadline: "Let's get to know one another"
 formParagraph: ""
 formSubHeadline: "Don't wait to change your life, connect with me today!"